siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 counting the number of windings around the two fundamental cycles.

-These integers are forced by periodicity and single-valuedness.
-They are not introduced by assumption.
+These integers are enforced by periodicity and single-valuedness.

 ## Localized energy flow defines tension